 The Center’s Patrick Henry Fellowship supports outstanding writing on American history and culture by both scholars and nonacademic authors; it offers a $45,000 stipend for the academic year, plus living arrangements and other benefits.
-The deadline for the 2020-2021 Fellowship is December 1, 2020.
+The application for the 2021-2022 Patrick Henry Fellowship is now closed.

 Hodson Trust-John Carter Brown Library Fellowship

 The Hodson Trust-John Carter Brown Library Fellowship is open to applicants from a wide range of disciplines who are pursuing projects on the literature, history, culture, or art of the Americas before 1830.
 The award supports two months of research and two months of writing.
 The stipend is $5,000 per month for a total of $20,000, plus housing and university privileges.
 The application deadline for the 2021-2022 Hodson Trust-John Carter Brown Library Fellowship is March 15, 2021.

 Chesapeake Heartland Staff & Faculty Fellowship

 Staff & Faculty Fellowships are to be awarded to college staff and faculty who generate and/or engage Chesapeake Heartland materials while also collaborating with local community partners.
 Stay tuned for incoming information on the 2021 Chesapeake Heartland Staff & Faculty Fellowship.